jperrello/Zeroconf-AI/README.md

 **It's literally like a printer.** Apps don't need printer API keys.
 They just discover printers and print.
 Same thing here, but for AI.

-## Current Limitations that I plan on improvinf
+## Current Limitations that I plan on improving

 - **OpenRouter Only** - Currently just proxies to OpenRouter (OpenAI-compatible endpoints coming soon)
 - **Python Only** - Client library only in Python (JS, Go, Rust)